owlRobotics-GmbH/owlRobotPlatform/README.md

 circle: toggle tool motor speed
 rectangle: shutdown Raspberry PI
 select: camera-based follow-me mode on/off
+start: toggle between sideways motion and rotation (only Mecanum platform)
 ```

 6. In order to install the demo Python script as a Linux (autostart) service: